carfirst125/portfolio/next_purchasing_forecast/README.md

 The supervised model will be used to do the next purchase forecast.
 So the input features and label are neccesary for supervised model train.

 Depending on the attributes of product and business industry, the **SPLIT TIME** is declared.
 The **SPLIT TIME** is the date before the the last date of data. **SPLIT TIME** is applied for purpose of creating the model label.
-(Eg. in food and beverage, the **SPLIT TIME** could be from one to two monthes back.
-However, in the fashion industry, the SPLIT TIME might be longer from three to six monthes back from the max-date of data.)
+(Eg. in food and beverage, the **SPLIT TIME** could be one or two months back.
+However, in the fashion industry, the SPLIT TIME might be longer from three to six months back from the last date in data.)

 * **Model for customer with only one purchase**